A quick walkthrough of how to get addons into World of Warcraft that works in Dragonflight or WotLK Classic!

 Download an Addon Manager

-After downloading the appropriate version, you will be guided through a standard program installation.
+After downloading the appropriate version of the CurseForge app for your operating system, you will be guided through a standard program installation.
 It will take a moment to obtain the latest update and then launch.
-After opening, you will see a list of the games for which CurseForge supports mods for.
+After opening, you will see a list of the games for which CurseForge supports mods.

 If you are installing addons on retail WoW, you should locate the “DriveLetter:\World of Warcraft\_retail_\” folder.

 For classic WoW, you would set it to “DriveLetter:\World of Warcraft\_classic_\”.

 Once you have set up your folders, you can now begin installing addons.
 To do so, simply click on “Get More Addons.”
 From there, you can use the search box to find a specific addon or browse through popular or new addons.
 Once you find the one you want, you can click on it and then select “Install.”